benman64/subprocess/README.md

 - very python like style of subprocess.
 With very nice syntax for c++20.
 - Connect output of process A to input of process B. However not pretty API for this.
+- Environment utilities to make it easy to get/set environment variables. as easy as `subprocess::cenv["MY_VAR"] = "value"`.
+- subprocess::EnvGuard that will save the environment and reload it when scope block ends, making it easy to have a temporary environment.
+Obviously this is not thread safe as environment variable changes effects process wide.
+- Get a copy of environment so you can modify a std::map as you please for use in a thread safe manner of environment and pass it along to subprocesses.
+- cross-platform `find_program`
+- find_program has special handling of "python3" on windows making it easy to find python3 executable.
+It searches the path for python and inspects it's version so that `find_program("python3")` is cross-platform.
+- Supports connecting process stdin, stdout, stderr to C++ streams making redirection convenient. stdin can be connected with a std::string too.

 ## Shakey elements

 - The os error level exceptions is still changing.
 I'm thinking of having an OSError subclass to abstract the OS differences.

 # requirements

 - c++17